In line with directives from NSW Health, Strangers’ Restaurant is currently closed until further notice.

 The Parliament of New South Wales is committed to monitoring the current situation relating to COVID-19, and taking real-time actions to ensure the health and safety of all Members, staff and guests.
 Read more

 Immerse yourself in a creative journey to discover the wonderful flavours and unique regions of New South Wales.
 The very talented and passionate culinary team at Parliament House relishes the opportunity to present exceptional dishes that showcase a wide variety of local delicacies.
 NSW Parliament House proudly supports local farmers who practice ethical and sustainable farming methods.

-The elegant Strangers’ Restaurant overlooks the beautiful Domain and provides a rare opportunity to experience fine dining at Parliament.
-The restaurant is open on Monday to Friday from 12 pm to 3 pm on days when the Parliament is not sitting.
-Find out more about the Strangers’ Restaurant, check the sitting day calendar or make a reservation.
-Bookings for the restaurant are essential.
+Strangers’ Restaurant provides a rare opportunity for the public to experience fine dining at Parliament House.
+Open Monday to Friday from 12 pm to 3 pm on days when the Parliament is not sitting.
+To view the Parliament sitting days, please visit the NSW Parliament Sitting Day Calendar.